How to apply

 All applications for the EPS programme received from November 1, 2023, to February 29, 2024 are automatically classified as applications for the EMJMD scholarship.
 Nonetheless, please note that the EMJMD scholarships for the upcoming intakes are not guaranteed as the EPS programme is currently applying for EMJMD scholarships provided by the European Commission.
 The results of scholarships will be thus communicated to accepted applicants in July 2024 after the notification from the European Commission.
 This situation might influence a number of granted scholarships for the 2024-2026 intake.

-The second admission window is from March 1 to April 30, 2022, which serves for submitting applications only for self-funding.
-Applications submitted later than February 28 will not be included in the first round of the admission procedure, i.e., for the scholarship selection.
+The second admission window is from March 1 to April 30, 2024, and it serves for submitting applications only for self-funding.
+Applications submitted later than February 29 will not be included in the first round of the admission procedure, i.e., for the scholarship selection.